EASS-HIT-PART-A-2025-CLASS-VII/WhatTheNote/README.md

 └── README.md
 ```

 ## Project Architecture
 ![Architecture](https://i.ibb.co/VhNYHc7/Untitled-2025-03-16-2021.png)

 ## Running the Project with Docker
 1. **Install Docker**<br>
-    Install Docker and run it on your machine
+    Install Docker and run it on your machine.

 2. **Clone the repository**
     ```sh